DAEWebDevSpec/Module1/WhereIgo/Readme.md

 point.
 Growing up in New Haven wasn't always the easiest.
 Coming from a single mother

 home didn't make it any easier, what it did was plant a seed.
-I was fortunate enough to live on the town line so I was able to go to school in the next

-town over
+As I grew that seed grew into a desire to build and give back to my community.

 <ins>This file can be found here /Users/student/BowdenPro/WhereIGo</ins>